Last Updated on 19/05/2023 by DEUS Harvest

 Step 1.1.1 – Historical High & Low Request

 Request “all” prices from the previous 25 days.
-We request more days than required in order to account for weekends and holidays; more about this here.
+We request more days than required to account for weekends and holidays; more about this here.

 =GOOGLEFINANCE(B1,"all",TODAY()-25, TODAY())